edibotopic/edibotopic-website/content/blog/doing/2023-07-08-curtsy-rehearsed.md

 ## Press Coverage

 As I have made little to no effort at self-promotion
-I was surprised to find that the previous Curtsy Rehearsed project (released 12 months prior) had received some press attention in the Summer of 2022, albeit in a local Irish paper you may not have heard about:
+I was surprised to find that an old Curtsy Rehearsed project had received some press attention in the Summer of 2022, albeit in a local Irish paper that few people know about.

 > Found at the business end of a recent Bandcamp dig, there’s
 > relatively little that your writer knows about coder and